Brendan Donovan Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Reds has a collective nine K/9, the 10th-best in MLB.

-- The Reds' 5.04 team ERA ranks 28th among all MLB pitching staffs.
+- The Reds have a 5.08 team ERA that ranks 28th across all league pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs given up (80 total, 1.3 per game).
+- The Reds rank 23rd in baseball in home runs surrendered (83 total, 1.3 per game).

-- The Reds will send Lively (3-3) to the mound to make his fifth start of the season.
-He is 3-3 with a 3.03 ERA and 29 strikeouts through 29 2/3 innings pitched.
+- The Reds will look to Abbott (1-0) in his second start of the season.

-- His most recent appearance came on Sunday against the Milwaukee Brewers, when the right-hander tossed seven innings, surrendering five earned runs while giving up six hits.
+- The left-hander last appeared on Monday against the Milwaukee Brewers, when he threw six scoreless innings while giving up one hit.

-- In six games this season, the 31-year-old has an ERA of 3.03, with 8.8 strikeouts per nine innings.
-Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.